Destroy the Box.

 I use mind mapping to think through all of my projects and all aspects of my business.

-I usually do this in the quiet over a cup of coffee, especially when on trips (something about being in a new location).
+I do this quietly over coffee, especially when on trips (something about being in a new location).

 You don’t have to do it all at once.